swetha0/lab-testimonials/README.md

 ## Introduction

-In this lesson we are going to work with Angular for the first time.
+I hope everyone is comfortable with the angular.
 The goal here is to work on a small projects where you can practice the concepts we've learned thus far.

 ## Starter Code